catalinestoica/lab/README.md

 - inside the previous created package, make four classes with the same names as the ones that are in the Class Diagram.
 Also add one more class called Main
 - the four classes will have the attributes, constructors and methods implemented based on the Class Diagram
-- getArea() and getPerimeter() from Shape are abstract, they will be overridden in Circle and Rectangle with proper implementation
-  ⟶ hint: see abstraction in action
+- getArea() and getPerimeter() from Shape are abstract, they will be implemented in Circle and Rectangle with proper implementation, and also overrided in Square ⟶ hint: see abstraction + inheritance in action
 - inside the Main class add the main method.
 After, make an array of Shapes, fill it with Circle, Rectangle and Square objects and test the methods: getArea(), getPerimeter() and toString() ⟶ hint: see polymorphism in action